nicospavlidis/opc/README.md

 E-mail: n(.)pavlidis(at)lancaster(.)ac(.)uk
 Date:     2018-06-07

-OPC is an open source package for MATLAB and GNU Octave that implements clustering methods that seek the optimal low dimensional subspace to identify clusters.
+OPC is an open source MATLAB and GNU Octave package that implements clustering methods that seek the optimal low dimensional subspace to identify clusters.

+Whenever the data contains irrelevant features, or correlations among subsets of features exist (which is typical in high-dimensional data), or when clusters are defined in different subspaces, the spatial data structure (which is inferred from pairwise distances) becomes less informative about the underlying clusters.
+Under these conditions clustering algorithms need to simultaneously solve two interrelated problems: (i) identify the subspace in which clusters can be distinguished, and (ii) associate observations to clusters.

+OPC focuses on methods which seek low dimensional subspaces that are optimal with respect to specific clustering criteria.
+This distinguishes the methods in OPC from generic dimensionality reduction techniques that optimise objective functions that are not related to any clustering criterion, and are therefore not guaranteed to preserve the cluster structure.

 #### DEPENDENCIES